Josh-Hiz/SGBCourses/README.md

 ## Before running:
-Please run `sphinx-build -M html ./ _build/ -W -a -j auto -n --keep-going` so Sphinx can build the HTML and render RST
+Please run `sphinx-build -M html ./ _build/ -W -a -j auto -n --keep-going` so Sphinx can build the HTML and render RST Then run the following: `make clean` followed by `make html` to make production build

 ## Current Goals